Leopold-D/bank-microservices-example/garage/README.md

 ## Testing

 - Base API tests are presents, testing @API level.
 SOAPUI is required to run them
-- Units tests are not yet done, focus has been made on service consistency
+- Units tests are present for the relevant, none workflow dependent methods (ie. Checking if a registration plate is valid).

 ## Coding rules

+Applied when possible (dto and db excluded).

 Prepend :
 a for class variables